George J. Haas

-Mr. Haas' research encompasses over 20 years of study and analysis of NASA and ESA photographs of the surface of Mars.
-Beginning with the Face on Mars, Haas began documenting unprecedented parallels between aesthetically designed structures on the red planet with the art and iconography of Mesoamerican cultures.
+George J. Haas is a member of the Society of Planetary SETI Research and the founder and premier investigator of the Mars research group, The Cydonia Institute.
+His interest in Mars encompasses over 25 years of study and analysis of NASA and ESA photographs of the surface of Mars that document unprecedented parallels between aesthetically designed structures on the red planet with the art and iconography of Mesoamerican cultures.

 Lecture Seminar Program

-Manuscript of an Ancient Text
+The Mars Codex: Manuscript of an Ancient Text